MrStahlfelge/mosaik/README.md

 Built in offline app shows some view elements and demonstrates capabilities of Mosaik when no backend connection is available.
-Use the address bar to navigate to an existing Mosaik backend (for example, the backend demo below).
+Use the address bar to navigate to an existing Mosaik backend (for example, one of the backend demos below).

 ### backend-demo
 Java 11.
 Backend demo serving a demo application using Spring Boot as HTTP server framework.